 The results beg the question of why the relationship between OGA, IGF, and TC differed from chance levels when there was no way of inferring assigned group status from visible information.
 The most likely reason is that self-giving affected IGF, OGA, and resulting TC.

-Paths from status are interaction terms since low status is coded as 0 and high as 1, and all paths are multiplied by it in producing the indirect effects, which give you the weight of the interaction term and it’s p value.
+Paths from the binary variable status are interaction terms, since low status is coded as 0 and high as 1.All paths are multiplied by it in producing indirect effects estimates in MPlus, which give the weight of the interaction term and its p-value.

 Figure 1.
 Theoretical model outlining the temporal/causal directionality of predictions Group status is known to affect identification before and after interaction, as well as intergroup behaviors such as IGF (see Durrheim et al., 2016) and OGA.
 Collective status is also known to affect individual success (e.g., Sidanius & Pratto, 1999), operationalized here as net token change.
 We have hypothesized that individual differences in pre-test identification, intergroup behaviors, and token change will all play roles in the process of identification, but that they will have different roles and degrees of importance to post-test identification depending on the structural conditions manipulating interdependence and group (a)symmetries.

-Figure 2a.
-Average group identification across conditions and groups.
-Error bars indicate +/- 1 standard deviation around the mean for each condition and group position.
-No condition is reliably different from any other, and there are no reliable differences on group position within condition.Figure 3.
+Figure 3.
 A) Intergroup behaviors [outgroup aid (OGA), ingroup favoritism (IGF)] by condition.
 Error bars denote +/- 1 SD.
 B) Token change inequality (std. deviation of token change per session/10) by conditions.

 Inter-individual Equality (IE)